 The only problem with this dressing is that “honey-Dijon vinaigrette with yogurt base” doesn’t do it justice.
 “Healthy honey-mustard dressing” sounds bland, and “creamy honey-mustard dressing” doesn’t quite capture the tangy deliciousness of the yogurt.

-I dubbed it “Sunshine Salad Dressing” since it brightens up all my salads so much.
+I dubbed it “Sunshine Salad Dressing” since it brightens up my salads so well.
 I couldn’t keep it to myself any longer, so I’m sharing it today for all of your side salad needs.
 The recipe yields a lot (almost 1 1/2 cups).
 I don’t think you’ll have any trouble finishing it off.
 It makes a stellar dip for vegetables, too!

 Sunshine Salad Dressing